promilab/rcaBot/docs/USER_GUIDE.md

 **What it is**: A Streamlit chat app that lets business users explore process mining data and run Root Cause Analysis (RCA) using Snowflake + LLMs.

-This guide covers how to run the full system as an end user, including the one‑time precomputation (Deep‑RCA) and how to start the app.
-If you only want Live‑RCA and SQL/Non‑SQL answers, you can skip the precompute step (see Quick Mode below).
+This guide covers how to run the full system as an end user, including the one‑time precomputation Deep‑RCA (Multi-factor RCA) and how to start the app.
+If you only want Live‑RCA (Single-factor RCA) and SQL/Non‑SQL answers, you can skip the precompute step (see Quick Mode below).

 ### Prerequisites
 - Complete the setup in `README.md` (Python env, Snowflake connection, database/schema, model access)